 • Childhood Experiences

 Our childhood experiences play a huge part in how we think and feel about ourselves.
-If a child grows up in a household where they are always criticized or made to feel guilty about their mistakes, they may continue to believe that they are constantly doing something wrong, even as adults.
+If a child grows up in a household where they are always criticised or made to feel guilty about their mistakes, they may continue to believe that they are constantly doing something wrong, even as adults.

 • Lack of Self-awareness